bigballeru/startup/README.md

 - **Frontend makes WebSocket connection** - done!
 - **Data sent over WebSocket connection** - done!
 - **WebSocket data displayed** - Shows the amount of users in real time.
 Works great.

+## React deliverable

+For this deliverable I converted the application over to use React.

+- **Bundled using Vite** - done!
+- **Components** - Login and homepage are both seperate components.
+- **Router** - Routing between my login and homepage components.
+Little odd, but made it work.
+- **Hooks** - Used hooks in both my login and homepage components.